Corvette C8.R, INDYCAR, Silverado race truck, and NASCAR Camaro equipped with 3D-printed parts.

 Since then, the C8.Rs have accumulated nearly 8,000 miles of competition in seven races.
 Corvette Racing has had a dominant 2020 season, taking home five first-place wins and three 1-2 finishes, including the punishing 2020 Cadillac Grand Prix of Sebring.

 The INDYCAR program has also had great success leveraging 3D printing for the Chevrolet Indy V6.
 Components in the Chevrolet INDYCAR V6 exhaust system are 3D printed, which helps eliminate failure points in traditional manufactured components while increasing design freedom and reducing cost.
+Manufacturing and machining centers may benefit greatly from implementing sophisticated technologies and solutions such as those discussed in this article – https://www.fertigung.de/branchenreport/mehr-als-rapid-prototyping-259.html.
+It’s worth considering such things if you’re a professional in the industry and are looking for innovative ways to greatly improve and optimize operations.
 Chevrolet INDYCAR engines have run over 60,000 miles since the season kicked off at Genesys 300 at Texas Motor Speedway in Fort Worth on June 6, 2020.

 The Silverado off-road race truck debuted at the Best in the Desert Method Race Wheels Laughlin Desert Classic in October 2019.
 The Silverado competes in the 1200 Stock class, which limits changes to suspension, underbody, and installation of race-safety equipment.
 As such, the Silverado has three 3D-printed parts made in-house by GM, including a rear damper shield made with carbon-fiber-reinforced plastic, which protects the rear dampers from the rocky desert terrain.